geevi/home2.0/content/teaching/linear-algebra-ii/index.md

 ### Class Timings

-From 3th March to 4th May, 2021, Tuesdays, Thursdays and Saturdays
+From 30th March to 4th May, 2021, Tuesdays, Thursdays and Saturdays
 - 10-11 AM for Batch 2
 - 12-01  PM for Batch 1

-Also there is weekly tutorials conducted by TAs in smaller groups of students.
+Also there are weekly tutorials conducted by TAs in smaller groups.

 ### Expected Workload
 Students are expected to spent atleast 12 hrs per week.
 Roughly